pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 # Git basics

-This page has the workflows and commands you'll use in the recipes, and some hints to get you out of trouble.
+This page describes the workflows and commands you'll use in the recipes, and provides a few hints to get you out of trouble.

 !!! hint
-    It might not be worth it to read through this page all the way through.
+    You don't have to read through this page all the way through.
 Just refer to the parts you need.
 The recipes link to them.

 ## Branching workflows